Project Overview

 - Twenty-six participating CKD programs and 6 adult transplant centres across Ontario, caring for >20,000 patients.

-- The multi-component quality improvement strategy included four components:
+- The multicomponent intervention included four components:

 - Transplant educational resources